-62 At Microsoft in 2008, program managers had broad responsibilities, including product delivery, customer interaction and specification.
-This was often summarized by saying the PM "represents the customer" to the development organization.
+27 At Microsoft in 2008, program managers had broad responsibilities, including product delivery, customer interaction and specification.
+This was often summarized by saying the PM "represents the customer" to the development organization and is largely responsible for productization strategy and ensuring the product is successfully positioned within the company.
+28 Microsoft's Experiments with Software Transactional Memory Have Ended [Allen 2010]